A delightful breakdown of our seven parcel sizes & how to ship better.

-For all parcels over one pound, you want to make sure you are getting the biggest bang out of each volume break.
+For all parcels over 500g, you want to make sure you are getting the biggest bang out of each volume break.

 Volume is calculated as a cube (like a box).
-We represent this volume in cubic inches, so it's super easy to figure out.
+We represent this volume in litres, so it's super easy to figure out.
 Litres are calculated by multiplying the centimetre of the three dimensions in centimetres and dividing by one thousand (height X width X depth [all in cm] ➗ 1000).

 Now, when what you’re sending is just a little heftier and more voluminous, you level up to the handbag.
 Enough space to throw in the essentials for a night on the town but maybe not great for a weekend away.

 With a capacity of up to 1kg and 4L, this handbag can convey a decent quantity of merchandise, assuming you aren’t slinging bespoke shipping anchors.

 Just stick them in a little box (or mailing bag) and ship them out.